 From here on there will be spoilers, you can skip to the last paragraph if you’d like to avoid them.

 ⚠ spoilers ⚠

 What I find exceptionally remarkable in this story is how a simple accessory becomes a visible signifier of all things invisible in a relationship.
 M feels drawn to otherwise average Usui because of the piercings that adorn his slender and pale body.
 As their relationship progress and they become lovers, his infatuation only grows, and this hidden side of Usui that only M can see during sex only heightens the feeling of exclusivity.
-M knows Usui’s piercings are not done in a studio and he accepts Usui’s suggestion of getting one by the hands of his lover.
+M knows Usui’s piercings are not done in a studio and he accepts Usui’s suggestion of getting one done by the hands of his lover.
 We watch Usui piercing M’s tongue while he’s inside Usui and it’s presented in a very ritualistic manner.

 This mirage in M’s mind dissipates into the air when Usui reveals that his piercings were all done by his ex-lovers and M was the first one who let Usui pierce them.
 The fact that those details M near-worshipped were, in reality, parts that he shared with other men suddenly become unbearable.
 When M comes to his senses, he finds himself trying to rip Usui’s piercings off as now they seem so loathsome.
 When asked, Usui refuses to take them off permanently, saying piercings are a part of him.

 ⚠ spoilers over ⚠